Tourism in the Andaman and Nicobar Islands

 Tourism in Andaman and Nicobar Islands relates to tourism in union territory of India, Andaman and Nicobar Islands.
-The Andamans are an archipelago of over 570 tropical islands, of which only 36 are inhabited.
-In 2004 Radhanagar beach at Havelock Island was bestowed with the title of "Asia’s Best Beach" and as the world's seventh most spectacular beach by Time Magazine.
+The Andamans are an archipelago of over 572 tropical islands, of which only 38 are inhabited.
+In 2004 Radhanagar beach at Havelock Island was bestowed with the title of "Asia’s Best Beach" and as the world's seventh most spectacular beach by Time magazine.

-Tourism industry

 Tourism is a major industry in Andaman.
 The bulk of the revenue earned by the government of Andaman and Nicobar is through the tourism industry.
-In 2008 total 136,426 tourists visited Andaman and Nicobar.
+In 2019 around 525,000 tourists visited Andaman and Nicobar.
 Growing sectors in tourism and potential area of investment are water sports and adventure tourism including trekking, island camping, snorkeling and scuba diving.
-Sea aquarium, water theme park, wave surfing, marina yacht, convention centre, health resorts, sanctuaries, national park, inter-island cruise liner.
+Sea aquarium, water theme park, wave surfing, marine yacht, convention centre, health resorts, sanctuaries, national park, inter-island cruise liner.
 New islands in the Andaman archipelago are expected to open for tourism related activities.
 Andaman and Nicobar Islands are promoted as an eco tourism destination.
 The major activities currently present in the islands are Scuba Diving, Sea Walking, Parasailing, Kayaking, Game Fishing, Semi submarine, Glass bottom boat ride and Night cruising.
 North Bay Island and Havelock Island are the two top islands that promotes adventure related tourism activities.
 Accommodation is available at all the major islands such as Port Blair, Havelock and Neil Island.